Lichtso/DOS-Emulator/README.md

 As this is much faster than the original hardware was, the emulation is done in batches with sleeps in between, in order to have a consistent timing behavior and not burn the host CPU unnecessarily.
 This way about 45% of one host CPU core and 32 MiB of RAM are used.
-The emulator executable is about 1.5 MiB (stripped on macOS) and the code base 5 KLoC (without lookup tables and bindings).
+The the code base is about 5 KLoC of rust (without lookup tables and bindings).
 Some threads read data from others using raw pointers which is definitely not the rust way but an easy workaround.